galiminus/twitter-pf/README.md

 # pauvre-france

-A Twitter bot that take screenshot and post them them based on some keywords.
+A Twitter bot that takes screenshot and post them them based on some keywords.

 ## Configuration